-As a one-shot, this adventure is great played on Hardcore Mode or using Iskloft's brutal wounds system.
-Both capture the gritty danger of the Viking era!
-GMs who also want to emphasize the unstoppable nature of the elder wights should consider upping their Damage Resistance to non-silver weapons, to better reflect earlier editions of the game.
+To make for a good one-shot adventure, the Norse-themed wights in this adventure are slightly toned down.
+They only take half damage from normal weapons and allow a save before a level drain.
+GMs who want to emphasize the unstoppable nature of the Elder Wights should consider reverting to something more unstoppable.
 Reducing non-silvered damage to 1 point will force the PCs to puzzle solve and craft weapons capable of defeating these ungodly foes.

 For more free adventures, please visit 1shotadventures.com.
 If you enjoyed this adventure, or ran it for a group, all the author asks is that you give a shout out and let me know how it went.
-Post a note on 1shotadventures.com or tweet @SageThalcos on Twitter.
+Post a note on 1shotadventures.com or find me on Blue Sky @1shotjc.